AlpeshDanilkumar/Git-commands-for-DevOps/README.md

 - `git init`: Initializes a new Git repository in the current directory.

-- `git clone [repository]`: Creates a local copy of a remote repository.
+- `git clone [repository URL]`: Creates a local copy of a remote repository.

-- `git add [file]`: Adds a file or changes to the staging area, preparing them for the next commit.
+- `git add [file name]`: Adds a file or changes to the staging area, preparing them for the next commit.

 - `git add .` By Specifying dot ,we are telling Git to adds all files or changes to the staging area, preparing them for      the next commit..